 - Strawberry jam (or any jam, really) – Strawberry jam is my jam.
 It’s delicious.
 It’s my personal favourite.
 And if you’re feeling a little cheeky, go ahead and mix in a little peanut butter for some PB+J Hong Kong style French toast action.

 - Nutella – …or any other delicious chocolate spread.
+(This is so good.
+It’s basically dessert for breakfast.)

 - Condensed milk & peanut butter filling – Spread one side of the bread with peanut butter, and condensed milk on the other.
 Cook it up, and top it off with more condensed milk or some golden syrup.